TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 <br/>

 After tossing around a few degree choices in my head (all in the engineering sector), I decided on Electrical and Electronic Engineering.
 For those not so involved in the STEM sector, Electrical and Electronic Engineering covers areas related to the specification, design, manufacture and testing of electrical circuits.
 This covers a wide range of things, from the next IPhone to the control circuitry for a scanning electron microscope.
 Every time you send an email, use your microwave or drive your car you are using the work of an Electrical and Electronic Engineer.
 Needless to say I was excited about starting the course and delving into the complex, vast world that engineers inhabit.
-Was a worried?
+Was I worried?
 Yes absolutely, the content sounded complex and challenging (and I wasn't that excited about doing maths again either).

 <br/>